elinorv21/RNA-Seq_workshop/README.md

 # RNA-Seq_workshop
 ## SLURM files
 ### mouse_star.sh:
-This slurm file runs the STAR algorithm on a single fastq file to align reads to a reference genome.
+This slurm file runs the STAR algorithm on a single fastq file (Trimmomatic output) to align reads to a reference genome.
 Output is a bam file.
 Bai files need to be produced separately.
 The genome index (index_star) needs to be produced separately.
 The reference genome (genome.fa) and annotation file (annotation.gtf) need to be downloaded.
 ### mouse_rmats.sh:
 This slurm file runs the rMATS algorithm on bam files to produce text files representing a variety of alternative splicing events.
 ### mouse_fcounts.sh: